 This class focuses on teaching dogs essential coping skills, boosting their confidence, and providing owners with the knowledge to support their dogs in stressful situations.
 You’ll learn how to manage both your own and your dog’s stress, promote calmness and focus, train alternative behaviors to reactivity, and reinforce positive responses.
 Most importantly, the program builds a strong foundation of trust between you and your dog, fostering lasting behavioral improvements.

-First class is orientation (without the dogs) held without the dogs at Hollywood Feed Pet Store (community room)
+First class is orientation (without the dogs) held at Hollywood Feed Pet Store (community room)

 Training Classes are held at a private outdoor location in North Raleigh